cdapio/cdap/cdap-docs/examples-manual/source/examples/decision-tree-regression.rst

     $ curl -w"\n" -X POST \
     "http://localhost:11015/v3/namespaces/default/apps/DecisionTreeRegressionApp/spark/ModelTrainer/start"

 Querying the Results
 --------------------
-To list the ids of trained models using the ``ModelDataService``, you can:
+To list the IDs of trained models using the ``ModelDataService``, you can:

-- You can use the Command Line Interface:
+- Use the Command Line Interface:

   .. tabbed-parsed-literal::

     $ cdap cli call service DecisionTreeRegressionApp.ModelDataService GET models

     [ "92f9da09-71c3-45b0-aec5-2eb100cfbbac" ]

 - Send a query via an HTTP request using the ``curl`` command.
 For example: